 By S. Clay Wilson, edited by Patrick Rosenkranz (Fantagraphics Books)

-If the mere thought of all that offends you, read no further and don’t buy the book.
-The rest of us will just have to enjoy some of the most groundbreaking cartoon experiences ever created without you.
+If the thought of it all offends you, read no further and don’t buy the book.
+The rest of us will enjoy some of the most groundbreaking cartoon experiences ever created without you.

 And what art!
-Stark, complex, shocking, incredibly detailed tableaux jumping with modern Rabelaisian content: mesmerising scenes packed with intense multi-layered busyness, crammed with outrageous, iconic characters in constant surging motion – mostly combative and hilariously violent.
+Stark, complex, shocking, incredibly detailed tableaux jumping with modern Rabelaisian content: mesmerising scenes packed with intense multi-layered busyness, crammed with outrageous, iconic characters in constant surging motion – mostly combative, lewdly licentious and hilariously violent.

 The manly hedonistic exuberance of frantic fighters rejoicing in the wild freedom as exemplified by bikers, cowboys, pirates, bull dykes and devils, augmented by other violent ne’er-do-wells, grotesques, human-scaled beasts and things which could be drawn but never described…

-The modern successor to Peter Bruegel and Hieronymus Bosch moved on to other artistic arenas when the Underground movement foundered but he never toned down his visions.
+The contemporary successor to Peter Bruegel and Hieronymus Bosch moved on to other artistic arenas when the Underground movement foundered but he never toned down or curbed his visions.
 In 2008 he suffered massive brain damage in mysterious circumstances and has been undergoing full-time palliative care ever since.

-This intimate and informative oversize (286 x 202mm) hardcover biography and graphic overview is compiled from previous writings and extensive interviews with the people he grew up with and who shared his eventful life.
+This second intimate, informative oversized (286 x 202 mm) hardback biography/graphic overview is compiled from previous writings and extensive interviews with the people he grew up with and who shared his eventful life.

-Moreover each telling anecdote and reminiscence is augmented with photos, paintings, illustrated letters and private or previously unpublished artworks, and each chapter offers a wealth of strips: comprising all of his published comics work from the heady days of America’s counterculture explosion in 1968 to its virtual demise in 1976.
+Moreover each telling anecdote and reminiscence is augmented with photos, paintings, illustrated letters and private or previously unpublished artworks, with each chapter offering a wealth of strips, comprising most of his output from the decline of the counterculture in the mid 1970s to the graphic renaissance of the 1980s.

-Scholarly yet surprisingly engaging, this superb collation, contrived and shepherded by Patrick Rosenkranz, offers an amazingly and unforgettable close-up view of one of the most important cartoonists in American history.
-This is a book no serious lover of the art form or devotee of grown-up comics can afford to miss.
+Erudite, intimately informative yet utterly engaging, this superb collation, contrived and shepherded by the informationally insatiable Patrick Rosenkranz, offers unmissable insights into of one of the most important cartoonists in American history.
+Just like its precursor, this is a book no serious lover of the art form or devotee of grown-up comics can afford to miss.

-The Mythology of S. Clay Wilson volume one: Pirates in the Heartland © 2014 Fantagraphics Books.
-All comics and images by S. Clay Wilson © 2014 S. Clay Wilson.
-All biographical text © 2014 Patrick Rosenkranz.
-All other material © 2014 its respective creators and owners.
+The Mythology of S. Clay Wilson Volume Two: Demons and Angels © 2015 Fantagraphics Books.
+All comics and images by S. Clay Wilson © 2015 S. Clay Wilson.
+All biographical text © 2015 Patrick Rosenkranz.
+All other material © 2015 its respective creators and owners.
 All rights reserved.